RaysceneNS/rayscenens.github.io/_posts/2019-06-26-Validate-JWT-Token-Signed-With-RS256.md

 ### Header

-The header is a base64 encoded json string.
+The header is a base64 encoded JSON string.
 It typically encodes the signing algorithm used and the type of token.

 example of the header: